-It’s perfect for serving a crowds so is ideal for parties and special occasions where everyone get a generous scoop of the meats and the crispy crust of flavourful rice baked on the bottom of the pan.
+It’s perfect for serving a crowds so is ideal for parties and special occasions.
+Everyone get a generous scoop of the meats and the crispy crust of flavourful rice baked on the bottom of the pan.

-Enjoy it with fried green plantain and french fries, then start your diet the next day!
+Enjoy this typical Dominican cuisine with fried green plantain and french fries, then start your diet the next day!

 One of the best casual beachfront restaurants in Punta Cana, they serve jumbo-sized lobster, fresh-caught mahi-mahi and other grilled foods with sides of crispy tostones, hot sauce and of course, a chilled Presidente beer.

 There are dozens of ways to make them.
-The variety begins with what flour is used for the dough and continues with the filling.
-Savoury meat fillings seem to be common, but sweet guava or mango-filled pastelitos are also popular.
+The variations begin with what flour is used for the dough and continues with the filling.
+Savoury meat fillings are common, but sweet guava or mango-filled pastelitos are also popular.

 13. Habichuelas con Dulce – Sweet Cream of Beans

 This is a popular Lent and Easter dessert in Dominican Republic and the recipe for habichuelas con dulce varies among families.
 While many Dominican dishes have variations in the Latin world, this one stands alone as being especially unique.

 With a mixture of red beans, sweet potatoes, cinnamon, raisins, coconut milk, and more, you might be surprised by the final outcome.
 Muy delicioso!

 Dominican cakes are similar to pound cakes but a bit lighter and include fruit, most commonly pineapple.
 Layers are important: the more layers, the bigger the occasion.